Federal Acquisition Regulation: Criticisms

 Proposals for reform of the FAR have been put forward on several occasions.
 In the 1990s there was strong pressure for greater liberalisation and use of discretion by Contracting Officers.
 Steven Kelman, former administrator of the Office of Federal Procurement Policy during the Presidency of Bill Clinton, wrote in Procurement and Public Management (1990) that the procurement system "should be significantly deregulated to allow public officials greater discretion", and that greater discretion "would allow government to gain greater value from procurement".
 More recently there have been calls for the FAR to be abandoned or rewritten, to exempt the Department of Defense from the need to comply, and the adoption of "other transaction authority" agreements (OTAs), along with criticisms of such proposals.
 Stephen Ehikian announced his intention in 2025 to "streamline" the procurement process.

-Other Transaction Authority
+Other transaction authority

 As an alternative to procurement contracts under the FAR, federal agencies may carry out research and development (R&D) or prototype projects by entering into a transaction (other than a contract, grant, or cooperative agreement) under their specific "other transaction" (OT) authority.
 Only those federal agencies that have been granted OT authority may enter into OT agreements: Congress has granted authority to 11 agencies, including NASA, Department of Defense, Federal Aviation Administration, Department of Transportation, and Department of Homeland Security.